Master of Science

 Admission and assistantship funding decisions are made by the department's graduate admissions committee.
 Prospective students should therefore not contact individual faculty members about program admission or possible assistantships before applying.

-The application requirements are: transcript, official GRE scores, three letters of recommendation, a statement of purpose, an application fee, and, for international students not meeting the conditions outlined in the Graduate Catalog, official TOEFL scores.
+The application requirements are: transcript, three letters of recommendation, a statement of purpose, an application fee, and, for international students not meeting the conditions outlined in the Graduate Catalog, official TOEFL scores.
+Additionally, official GRE scores and official undergraduate transcripts are required to be considered for an assistantship.
 We do not waive any of these requirements or fees for any applicants.
 The minimum requirement for TOEFL scores are 575/84 or higher or IELTS scores of 7 or higher.
-Based on recent years, students admitted to the M.S. program with assistantship funding have had combined Verbal/Quantitative Reasoning GRE scores of 300 or better (and individual scores each of 150 or better).
-That said, no particular score(s) are a guarantee of admission to the program or of assistantship funding as those decisions are made on a competitive basis each application cycle.
+Based on recent years, students admitted to the MS program with assistantship funding have had combined Verbal/Quantitative Reasoning GRE scores of 300 or better (and individual scores each of 150 or better).
+That said, no particular scores are a guarantee of admission to the program or of assistantship funding as those decisions are made on a competitive basis each application cycle.

 Admission and assistantship funding decisions are made by the department’s graduate admissions committee.
 Prospective students should therefore not contact individual faculty members about program admission or possible assistantships before applying.
 Admitted students identify their thesis major advisor and research area in their first (fall) semester.
 While a student’s assistantship work may be tied to a particular faculty member and project, the student can conduct thesis research with any faculty member.
 No additional documents are required to apply for an assistantship.
 The assistantships come with a full tuition waiver and a stipend.
 For full consideration for an assistantship, we recommend prospective students submit complete applications no later than February 1 for admission in the subsequent fall term.

-If you have additional questions, contact Dr. Matthew Interis, Professor & Graduate Coordinator, Department of Agricultural Economics.
+If you have additional questions, contact Dr. Dan Petrolia, Professor & Graduate Coordinator, Department of Agricultural Economics.